The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-That I do not doubt!
+That I do not doubt.

 AISHA AL HURRA.

-Do not forget what hath transpired in the city of Málaga, my son.
+Forget not what befell Málaga, my son.

 MUHAMMAD.